-I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
 Lytchett Matravers is the location of the property.
-Can you shed any light on this issue?
+Can you offer any guidance?

-Flying freeholds in Lytchett Matravers are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Lytchett Matravers you must be sure that your lawyer goes through the deeds diligently.
+Flying freeholds in Lytchett Matravers are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Lytchett Matravers you would need to get your solicitor to go through the deeds thoroughly.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Lytchett Matravers may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Lytchett Matravers may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 In my capacity as executor for the estate of my uncle I am disposing of a property in Cardiff but live in Lytchett Matravers.
 My lawyer (who is 300 miles from meneeds me to execute a stat dec ahead of completion.
 Could you suggest a conveyancing practitioner in Lytchett Matravers to attest and place their company stamp on the document?